 Delta Food Coalition

-Delta Food Coalition (DFC) is a network of community groups working together to address food security issues in Delta.
+Earthwise Society is the lead agency of the Delta Food Coalition (DFC), a network of community groups working together to address food security issues in Delta.
 DFC leverages community resources and coordinates food security initiatives, sharing information on available programs and needs, identifying available resources, and making connections between agencies and resources.
 DFC functions as a food hub, sourcing fresh, local food and distributing it to people in need, while connecting individuals and families in need with the appropriate community food programs.
 The collaborative network helps create a more resilient food system and allowed us to work quickly to provide emergency food relief in response to Covid-19.

 Food Security